k3jph/k3jph.github.io/honors/kingdom-of-hawaii.md

-The Royal Order of the Star of Oceania, originally established during the Hawaiian Kingdom's monarchy, was abolished following the overthrow of Queen Liliʻuokalani in 1893.
+The Royal Order of the Star of Oceania, originally established during the Hawaiian Kingdom's monarchy, was abolished following the overthrow of Queen Lili'uokalani in 1893.
 This pivotal event not only marked the decline of the Hawaiian monarchy but also set in motion a series of political changes that culminated in the annexation of the Hawaiian Islands by the United States in 1898.
 The overthrow was a critical turning point in Hawaiian history, leading